franzenzenhofer/robotstxt/README.md

 robotsTxt events

     #thrown after the whole robots.txt is crawled
     robotsTxt.on 'crawled' (txt) -> ...

     #thrown after all lines of the robots.txt are parsed
     robotsTxt.on 'ready' (gate_keeper)

+ToDo
+---
+  - ready event also pass a sitemaps_in_robots_txt object
+  - sitemaps_in_robots_txt should offer methods to collect the urls listed in the sitemap

 Resources
 ---